 Millennials respond to innovation, substance, ingenuity, and emotional connections.

 It seems like millennials, as a generation, are extroverted.
 They seek new experiences, empathy, and emotional connections, even in their business dealings.
 Millennial clients are focused on values and making a difference in the world.
 When serving millennial clients, it is important to discover what they are passionate about.
 Millennials prefer to work with people who share their core values.
 They are more interested in substance and look down upon superficiality.
 Millennials are interested in simple, smart, and effective solutions.

 Generation X is all about family.

 My generation X clients are very family-oriented.
-They want the best quality and products for their families and think of their family in all that they say and do.
-When serving generation X clients, learn about their family life and highlight the ways in which your product or service can be beneficial for their family unit.
+They want the best quality and products for their families and think of their family everything that they say and do.
+When serving generation X clients, learn about their family life and highlight how your product or service can benefit their family unit.
 For example, when generation X clients are looking for a home, they are typically interested in larger homes with room for family, security systems to protect their family and safe, family-friendly environments.
 I may show a home perched over a 300-foot cliff to a millennial client, but I’d never show that home to a generation X client with four young children.

 At the end of the day, not all client interactions are equal.
 Be mindful of your clients and educate yourself on what matters most to them.
-Millennials and gen Xers think very differently and all it takes is a little research and education to build long-lasting client relationships with any generation.
+Millennials and gen Xers think very differently, but all it takes is a little research and education to build long-lasting client relationships with any generation.

 Author: David Parnes